 Nina Arsenault is a Canadian trans-identified male who has had over 60 cosmetic surgery procedures.
 Arsenault funded his surgeries via the sex industry while working as a lecturer at York University, including camming, stripping, and prostitution.

 His performances are overtly sexual in nature and include near total nudity, mimicry of intercourse, and self-flagellation by whip, a practice commonly found in BDSM.
 Arsenault is widely considered to be the most influential trans-identified male in Canada.

-Arsenault has been a frequent guest speaker at universities in Canada and the United States and has collaborated with Mount Sinai Hospital, which offers puberty blocking-drugs to children, where he lectured staff about ‘gender identity’.
+Arsenault has been a frequent guest speaker at universities in Canada and the United States and has collaborated with Mount Sinai Hospital where he lectured staff about ‘gender identity’.

 Arsenault was previously romantically involved with sadistic killer Luka Magnotta, who was exposed in the Netflix documentary Don't F*ck With Cats.

 A 40-minute film documenting Arsenault’s surgeries, spanning the years 1998 - 2001, “Into Nina” begins when he was 24 years old.
 Born Rodney Bernard Arsenault, he states that he came out of the closet as a gay man when he was 17 years old, then “came out as a transsexual” at the age of 21.